go-spatial/proj/CONTRIBUTING.md

 	- if you find that running `gofmt` produces changes across parts of the code base you're not working on, submit the formatting change in a separate Pull Request.
 This helps decouple engineering changes from formatting changes and focused the code review efforts.

-* When declaring errors variables they should take the form of:
+* When declaring errors variables, follow the style in the `error_strings.go` file in the `merror` package.

-	(`var ErrErrorName  = errors.New("provider: canceled")`)

-* The text should be all lowercase, and no punctuation at the end.

 ## Testing

-For tests we use go 1.7 sub tests.
-Please, look at the [cmp_test.go](https://github.com/go-spatial/tegola/blob/master/geom/cmp/cmp_test.go).
+We try to provide both unit and system tests, and we try to provide a high code coverage percentage.